fun-redoc/AoC2024/README.md

 ### Day 8

-duration part 1: `1:52:00` for the first failed solution duration part 1: additional `` for the corrections. duration part 2: `` maybe even more
+duration part 1: `1:52:00` for the first failed solution duration part 1: additional `0:50:00` for the corrections. duration part 2: until docker restart `` duration part 2 after restart of docker: `0:16:00`

-perceived difficulty Part 1: *middle* perceived difficulty Part 2: **
+perceived difficulty Part 1: *middle* perceived difficulty Part 2: *easy*

 ##### Observations
 + there was an errror in my base class in the regular expression for splitting the puzzle in lines. \z and \a don't mean end and beginning of line - stupid.
 + first time I had problems undestanding the puzzle text exactly. what unique in the exaple realy means is not obvious for me looking at the examples and the text.
++ same like Part1, thera subletties in the description I didn't get on first read.
+Have to read more dilligently.

 solution in:
 [Solution Day 8 Part 1](abap/zclaoc2024_day8part1.abap)